JADE-V-V/JADE/docs/source/usage/benchdesc/sphere.rst

     Tritium (T) ppm production in the filled sphere.
 Tally n.
 34
     Displacement Per Atom (DPA) production in the filled sphere.

-More details on the MCNP tally definition and especially on the difference between the heating computation using the F6 or the F4+FM strategy can be found in §\ref{sec:tallies}.

 .. seealso:: **Related papers and contributions:**